 - Key questions for patients to ask their doctors at braintumor.org/theexperience

 - Information about types of treatment and clinical trials at all stages

 - Guidance and options for making the most informed next step decisions

 NBTS also offers “concierge” support over the phone to help people find information.
 NBTS also has a tool on its website called the Clinical Trials Finder.
 It helps patients and care partners find brain tumor-centric clinical trials in their region or around the world.

 “We offer informational support to help patients and families feel empowered when navigating their diagnosis, treatment, and beyond,” Arons says.

 NBTS also has a blog and webpage called What’s New in Brain Tumor Progress to regularly provide the latest research and other pertinent updates to the brain tumor community.
-Another area of the website includes ways for people to participate with NBTS or help educate the community.
+Another area of the website includes ways for people to participate in NBTS or help educate the community.

 “We encourage people to engage with us in many ways.
 Volunteers can become an advocate or participate in community events, which are great ways for people to connect with each other,” Arons says.

-We all know dealing with a brain tumor can be devastating and isolating, so ultimately through all our work, we seek to provide hope, connection, and support to patients and their families.
+We all know dealing with a brain tumor can be devastating and isolating.
+So, ultimately, through all our work, we seek to provide hope, connection, and support to patients and their families.

 Collaboration to Expand Resources for Rare Brain Tumors